Skip to main content

 Canonical actions

-Where HVAC actions sit in the canonical model.
+Where HVAC commands sit in the canonical model.